How to Create a Fitness App from Scratch in 4 Key Steps

 Tech Components & Elements Used to Build a Fitness App

-The functionality shapes the choice of technology required to build a fitness app.
+The functionality shapes the choice of technology required for fitness app development.
 Whether it’s creating routes for a run or sharing your badges on social media, the technical side of these features requires third party integrations.

 Here’s a list of integrations you might need to create a fitness app and their short descriptions: